newsuk/times-components/.github/CONTRIBUTING.md

 this as fructose will run its own at the time of testing.
 As long as you do not delete the app, you will only have to build the app once.

-If you run `yarn functional-test:ios` in the root directory it will run fructose tests for all of the components on an iOS simulator.
-Similarly running `yarn functiona-test:android` and `yarn functiona-test:web` will run for their respective platforms.
+If you run `npm run functional-test:ios` in the root directory it will run fructose tests for all of the components.
+This will similarly work for android and web.

 [Dextrose](https://github.com/newsuk/dextrose) is a visual snapshotting tool designed to make the visual inspection of components easier.